jfecher/ante-website/content/docs/language.md

 If an owned reference `&own t` or `&own mut t` is ever required however, a different type such as `RefCell t` would still need to be used to provide the runtime tracking required to enforce this constraint.

+## Thread Safety

+Ante uses the familiar `Send` and `Sync` traits from Rust for safe concurrency.
+It does not innovate here but continues with the safe, tried and true model.

 ---
 # Traits